mesaugat/theboring.dev/content/ramblings/you-dont-know-what-you-dont-know.md

 <blockquote class="twitter-tweet"><p lang="und" dir="ltr">▓▓░░░░░░░░░░░░░ १३%</p>&mdash; बिक्रम संवत (@bikram_sambat) <a href="https://twitter.com/bikram_sambat/status/1399229903933947905?ref_src=twsrc%5Etfw">May 31, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 After a month, I decided to learn about Unicode a little bit more so that I had at least some context as to why the Unicode progress bar had varied length despite having the same number of blocks or glyphs.
 After spending a few minutes reading about Unicode blocks, I came across the wiki page that I had gone through previously.
 I was so concerned about the width of the full block last time that I didn't even read anything in the wiki.
-It just seemed like an extensive list of all block characters and nothing else.
+It just seemed like an extensive list of block characters and nothing else.
 However, as I scrolled through, I came across the "[Font coverage](https://en.wikipedia.org/wiki/Block_Elements#Font_coverage)" section of the document.
 Here is what it read:

 > "Font sets like Code2000 and the DejaVu family—include coverage for each of the glyphs in the Block Elements range, Unifont also contains all the glyphs.
 Among the fonts in widespread use, full implementation is provided by Segoe UI Symbol."